PalomeroLab/how-to/docs/software/illumina.md

 sample sheet prior to sequencing.
 For more information on how to create a sample sheet, consult the [Illumina Support](https://support.illumina.com/) page.

-Skip ahead to the [Quality Control](#quality-control) section if the FASTQ files are already demultiplexed and ready for analysis, or keep reading for instructions on how to demultiplex the data yourself.

 Illumina hosts `.rpm` files for CentOS/RedHat Linux distros and the source code (which must be compiled) for other distros.